-Allpass filters are digital filters that, while modifying a signal, do not attenuate any of its frequencies.
+A digital allpass filter is a filters that, while modifying a signal, does not attenuate any of it’s frequencies.
 The basic allpass filter has transfer function

 with 0 ≤ A ≤ 1.
 This is an approximation of the ideal transfer function H(z) = z−(1 − A).
 Thus allpass filters can be used to delay a signal by a fraction of a sample.
 In addition, these filters have an implementation that requires less work, computationally, than would be expected.
 This is given by the algorithm:

 Y = in[i] – state;

 X = A * Y;

 Here, the indirect nature of the algorithm is required to reduce the number of multiplies from 2 * length to length.